 • Hire purchase agreement

-You need to make up the payments missed during a payment holiday.
+You do have to make up the payments missed during a payment holiday.
 These get treated as arrears.

-Interest and charges may continue to be added.
+Interest and charges may continue to be added to your debt.

 Use one of our template letters to contact your creditors.